-About seven bites into the plate I couldn’t help but load as high as the laws of physics would allow, Thanksgiving dinner begins to feel like an onslaught of flavors.
-Roasted turkey, fluffy and buttery mashed potatoes, stuffing hot out of the bird, winter vegetables mashed, roasted and glazed, and the whole plate dripping in thick, flavorful gravy.
+About seven bites into the plate of food I couldn’t help but load as high as the laws of physics would allow, Thanksgiving dinner begins to feel like an onslaught of richness, search and fat.
+There’s roasted turkey, fluffy, buttery mashed potatoes, stuffing-hot out of the bird, winter vegetables mashed, or roasted and glazed, and the whole plate dripping in thick, rich gravy.
 My palate cries “Uncle!”

-Cranberries provide an island in that storm: tart, black-red and jammy.
-That is, unless you plop the cloying, wobbly log of jello out of the can.
-While my brother requires its presence on our Thanksgiving table, I instead look to whole cranberry compote, fresh, minced cranberry salad, or even a savory cranberry mold to deliver much needed relief.
+But cranberries, cranberries provide an island in that storm: tart, black-red and jammy.
+That is, unless you plop the cloying, wobbly log of jello out of the can, and while my brother and my husband require its presence on our Thanksgiving table, I instead look to whole cranberry compote, fresh, minced cranberry salad, or even a savory cranberry mold to deliver much needed relief.

 - 2 tbs butter